-: Hey, if people can get past, can they also get... future?
+Barry: Hey, if people can get past, can they also get... future?

-, then there's the Erudite Stoner.
-What sets this type of stoner apart from other stoners is that they're deeply philosophical, usually very mellow, slow to anger, and a veritable font of wisdom for the straight, more uptight characters.
+There's The Stoner, then there's the Erudite Stoner.
+What sets this type of stoner apart from other stoners is that they're deeply philosophical, usually very mellow, slow to anger, and a veritable fount of wisdom for the straight, more uptight characters.
 They can often make references to Buddhist philosophy and modern poetry and literature, especially The Beat Generation writers such as Jack Kerouac, Allen Ginsberg and William S. Burroughs.

 - The aliens piloting the Smiley spaceship in the first Heavy Metal movie. (it was in cinemas, so here's where the post goes) One of them sounds off like a total guru on the subject of flying a spacecraft while stoned, while stoned, and manages a glorious (crash) landing on a space station while doing so.